Ed.D Rural Education

 - Cumulative grade point average of a 3.25 or higher

 Upon completion of all required coursework, an ABD student must be registered for DIS 715 to be eligible for continuing services.

 The School of Graduate Studies has established a time limit for graduate degrees.
 Students are expected to complete the complete and defend the dissertation within nine (9) years of initial enrollment into the Ed.D. program.

 - Completed application for degree and satisfaction of all UWA financial obligations

 - Meet the requirements to be admitted to the School of Graduate Studies at the University of West Alabama

-- Hold a master’s-level degree in education and have at least a 3.0 grade point average in all master’s-level credentials
+- Hold a master’s-level degree and have at least a 3.0 grade point average in all master’s-level credentials

 - Submit two professional recommendations